Seconb/Aimmy-Arduino-Edition/README.md

 ## Limitations

 - **USB Host Shields:** Does not support USB Host Shields.
-Community contributions for this feature are welcome.
-Plug your mouse into your PC instead of the shield if you are using one.
+If you know what you're doing then try this: https://www.unknowncheats.me/forum/valorant/642071-arduino-hid-mouse-free-libraries.html
 - **Chip Compatibility:** Specifically designed for Arduinos with an ATmega32U4 chip, such as the Leonardo R3.
 Other Arduinos might work by installing HoodLoader2 but the autospoofer won't work with those.

 ## Setup Tutorial